 - operating instructions of electrical appliances or other devices within the property.

-- information for users of the internal regulations regarding the use of facilities, units and equipment of the dwelling, as well as admission of pets in the dwelling, restrictions for smokers
+- information for users of the internal regulations regarding the use of facilities, units and equipment of the dwelling, admission of pets, restrictions for smokers.

-There are some exemptions to the above, for example 1. and 2. when the building in is classified as a Property of Cultural Interest and is protected prohibiting any kind of work, modification or intervention that would be necessary to comply with the requirement.
+There are some exemptions to the above, for example when the building is classified as a Property of Cultural Interest and is protected prohibiting any kind of work, modification or intervention that would be necessary to comply with the requirement.